Orphan poster

 The inciting incident occurs at 16 minutes when The Colemans officially adopt Esther, bringing her home.
 This external event disrupts their fragile equilibrium, introducing a new element into their grieving household..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Sister Abigail confronts the family about Esther's violent incident at school, and Esther kills Sister Abigail with a hammer.
+This demonstrates the protagonist's commitment to Sister Abigail confronts the family about Esther's violent incident at school, and Esther kills Sister Abigail with a hammer.
 Kate commits to investigating Esther's past, crossing into active opposition against her adopted daughter., moving from reaction to action.

 The Collapse moment at 92 minutes (75% through) represents the emotional nadir.
 Here, Esther kills John with a knife when he finally confronts her about her sexual advances.
 Kate's husband is dead, her protector gone.
 Literal death: the whiff of death is actual death.
-Kate hits absolute rock bottom., indicates the protagonist at their lowest point.
+Kate hits absolute rock bottom., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 98 minutes initiates the final act resolution at 81% of the runtime.
 Kate receives the call from the Saarne Institute revealing Esther's true identity: she's a 33-year-old woman with hypopituitarism, not a child.
 This synthesis of information gives Kate clarity and power.
 She knows what she's fighting., demonstrating the transformation achieved throughout the journey.